Zondax/ledger-oasis/README.md

    **Have a second device that is used ONLY for development and testing**

-   There are two steps that are useful to increase reproducibility and simplify development:
+   There are a few additional steps that increase reproducibility and simplify development:

-### Ensure your device works in your OS
+**1 - Ensure your device works in your OS**
-- In Linux hosts it might be necessary to adjust udev rules, etc.

-Refer to Ledger documentation: https://support.ledger.com/hc/en-us/articles/115005165269-Fix-connection-issues
+- In Linux hosts it might be necessary to adjust udev rules, etc. Refer to Ledger documentation: https://support.ledger.com/hc/en-us/articles/115005165269-Fix-connection-issues

-### Set test mnemonic
+**2 - Set a test mnemonic**

 All our tests expect the device to be configured with a known test mnemonic.